Top

 This small village is located 25 km from Bilbao, on the coast.

-There are other terminals for Line 1, but they won’t take you to the right place.
+There are other final stops on Line 1, but they won’t take you to the right place.

-The journey takes about 45 minutes.
-It’s long, but most of it is above ground, so you can enjoy the scenery during the trip.
+The trip takes about 45 minutes.
+It’s a bit long, but most of it is outdoors, so you can enjoy the scenery along the way.

-Anyway, even if it’s long, it saves you from spending 30 minutes looking for a parking space, especially in the summer.
+Anyway, even if it takes a while, it saves you from spending 30 minutes driving around looking for parking, especially in summer.

 Once you arrive, you can follow the river.
-This path is really beautiful, and you’ll see colorful fishing boats before seeking the shade provided by the village houses.
+This path is really beautiful — you’ll see small, colorful fishing boats before finding some shade offered by the village houses.

-You’ll also pass by the small Plaza del Astillero before reaching the beach and being able to relax to the sound of the waves.
+You’ll also pass by the small plaza del Astillero before reaching the beach, where you can relax to the sound of the waves.

 by subway from Bilbao